-Taking time out of her busy schedule, we sat down with our wedding consultant Stephanie Methven for a cuppa to talk destination weddings and what it’s really like in the world of a wedding consultant.
+Taking time out of her busy schedule, we sat down with our wedding consultant Evie Carrington for a cuppa to talk destination weddings and what it’s really like in the world of a wedding consultant.

-If you’re planning your own destination wedding or thinking about it, you might pick up some invaluable tips and get a little insight on what planning a wedding is really like.
+If you’re planning your own destination wedding or thinking about it, you might pick up some invaluable tips and get a little insight into what planning a wedding is really like.

 The Lowdown on Destination Weddings

-What are a couple of misconceptions that couples often have in regards to destination weddings?
+What are a couple of misconceptions that couples often have in regard to destination weddings?

 A lot of clients believe that destination weddings are unachievable because of the expense.
 I totally appreciate where their concerns come from, so I try to put them at ease where I can.
 Then I get other couples that worry about the language barrier or not being able to have a religious wedding.
 None of this is the case, so the sooner I can talk to them, the better.

 What are the pros and cons of getting married abroad?

 Ok, where do I begin?
 The pros are that you get to customise your wedding to your exact style, it’s an opportunity for a family holiday, you’ll have an international team by your side, you can bring as much alcohol as you want and the weather is more on your side.
 I could go on, but those are just some of my main reasons.